Senior Emily Akins is called to the classroom

-Now, as a junior Elementary and Middle School Education major at Evangel, she is pursuing the passion God placed in her heart to make a difference in children’s lives.
+Now, as a senior Elementary and Middle School Education major at Evangel, she feels called to serve God by making an impact in children’s lives through teaching.
 She also plays on the basketball team and enjoys representing Evangel on the court.
 Emily’s life goal is to bring God glory and proclaim His faithfulness for all that He’s done for her.

 Why did you choose Evangel?